Quick Links

 • Provide a good example and be a positive role-model by being respectful, safe and considerate to all.

-• Not photograph children, exchange email addresses, text messages, and phone numbers or give out their own personal details.
+• Avoid photographing children, exchanging email addresses, text messages, and phone numbers or giving out their own personal details.

-• Wear their visitors badge and lanyard at all times.
+• Wear their visitors badge and/or lanyard at all times.

 Important Telephone Numbers